06.03.2013 → 13.07.2017

 The Flemish government intents to break down the entire village with its church, cemetery, mill and cafe completely for the construction of a new major container port, the Saeftinghe dock.

 And so the whole village is in decline.
 Squatters protest yet against the demise and the annexation.
 With music, noise and shouting it is a just as ephemeral as vain attempt to attract attention to the situation.
 At the same time they inject the village with graffiti, which makes Doel look even more in despair.
-A village of tears.
+A weeping village.